mouseandthebillionaire/planetVelocityMap/Process/Conversations.md

 So onto the task at hand:

 Yes, I will work on fleshing out the chapter breakdowns and go more in-depth about what will be happening in each of those sections.
 It's going to be fun to think about.

+## PB: 2025.02.27

+Yeah it may suffice?
+At least for early days it's not really about line-level commentary anyway, and quoting would probably work fine for a bunch of stuff.
+We shall see if it gets unweildy.
+I am only writing this to prove I can sync commit and push to this repo.
+I can.